Bin Laden son-in-law unexpectedly testifies at his U.S. trial

 "No," Abu Ghaith said.
 "Not at all."

-But Ferrara, the prosecutor, expressed scepticism that Abu Ghaith would be willing to meet bin Laden despite his ties to previous attacks just to be polite.
+But Ferrara, the prosecutor, expressed skepticism that Abu Ghaith would be willing to meet bin Laden despite his ties to previous attacks just to be polite.

 Abu Ghaith also said that before the 2001 attacks, his contribution to bin Laden's organization consisted of giving religious speeches to fighters at training camps in Afghanistan.